 Gardner Webb University

+Graduate of the Gardner-Webb MSN program will tackle courses that pertain to nursing, genetics, public health, quality improvement in the healthcare system, and organizational sciences.
 Regardless of your area of specialization, you’ll be ready to take on a leadership role as a nurse with the skills and knowledge to make a difference in healthcare organizations and in the lives of your patients.
+A few highlight classes include:

 While the nursing administration and nursing education tracks require 31 to 36 credit hours to complete, the family nurse practitioner program requires the completion of 51 credit hours of coursework, and will prepare you to sit for the national certification examination.
 Gardner-Webb University is regionally accredited by the Southern Association of Colleges and Schools, and the nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).